What to do when you receive your Tier 4 (General) student visa?

 If any of this information is incorrect, ask for it to be changed immediately, before you travel to the UK.
 If there is no time for the error to be corrected before you travel, ask the entry clearance post for advice.

 If your visa ends too soon, or if your work conditions are stricter than they should be, or if you have a condition to register with the police when you should not, you can ask for these errors to be corrected before you travel.
 Alternatively, you can travel to the UK and then request a correction of the visa error later.
-See Correcting a visa error.
+See BRP and visa problems

 Errors in your favour, for example, if you have more generous working hours than the Immigration Rules say you should, or if you do not have the condition to register with the police when you should, can be corrected if you wish, but there is no requirement to do so.
 If your visa is too long, speak to Sarah Ward in the International and Student Experience team for further advice.